AlenRedek/wordpress-starter/README.md

 ## Confused by All the CSS and Sass Files?

 Some basics about the Sass and CSS files that come with UnderStrap:
-- The theme itself uses the `/style.css`file just to identify the theme inside of WordPress.
+- The theme itself uses the `/style.css` file just to identify the theme inside of WordPress.
 The file is not loaded by the theme and does not include any styles.
-- The `/assets/css/theme.css` and its minified little brother `/assets/css/theme.min.css` file(s) provides all styles.
+- The `/assets/css/theme.css` and its minified little brother `/assets/css/theme.min.css` file(s) provides all the styles.
 Don´t edit these files!
 They're composed of several different SCSS sets and one variable file defined at `/assets/scss/theme.scss`.
-- Your design goes into: `/assets/scss/theme`.
-Add your styles to the `/assets/scss/theme/_theme.scss` file and your variables to the `/assets/scss/theme/_variables.scss`.
-Or add other .scss files into it and `@import` it into `/assets/scss/theme/_theme.scss`.
+- Your design goes into `/assets/scss/theme/` folder:

+    - Add other `.scss` files into `/assets/scss/theme/` folder.
-    - Add any additional imports into this file `/assets/scss/theme/`
+    - Add any additional imports into this file by using `@import` keyword `/assets/scss/theme/_theme.scss`
     - Add your variables into this file.
-Also add variables to overwrite Bootstrap or UnderStrap variables here `/assets/scss/theme/_variables`
+Also add variables to overwrite Bootstrap or UnderStrap variables here `/assets/scss/theme/_variables.scss`
     - Some basic WordPress stylings and needed styles to combine Boostrap and Underscores `/assets/scss/understrap/understrap`

 - Don’t edit the files within src filesets or you won’t be able to update it without overwriting your own work!

-    - All the Bootstrap stuff - Don´t edit this!
+    - All the Bootstrap stuff `/assets/src/scss/bootstrap/bootstrap`
-    `/assets/src/scss/bootstrap/bootstrap`
     - Font Awesome Icon styles `/assets/src/scss/font-awesome/font-awesome`